gmcninch-tufts/gmcninch-tufts.github.io/posts/2021-11---Slides-for-reductive-subgroups-talk.md

 ---
-title   : notes for a talk on "reductive subgroups over a local field" date    : 2021-11-20 tags    :
+title   : Notes for a talk on "reductive subgroups over a local field" date    : 2021-11-20 tags    :
   - local-fields